 Some people with bumps on their tongue may worry about cancer, but oral cancers are relatively rare.
-According to the American Cancer Society, around 50,000 people in the United States will be diagnosed with these types of cancer in 2018.
+According to the American Cancer Society, the lifetime risk of developing oral cancer is around

-In this article, we look at the causes and symptoms of tongue bumps.
-We also explain when to see a doctor, treatment options, and the outlook.
+This article looks at the causes and symptoms of tongue bumps.
+It also explains when to see a doctor, treatment options, and the outlook.

 An injury to the tongue can make it look or feel bumpy.
-As with other areas of the body, the tongue may swell in response to an injury.
+As with other parts of the body, the tongue may swell in response to an injury.

 People who accidentally bite their tongues sometimes notice a swollen bump for a few days after the injury.
 Burns from hot liquids or foods are another common cause of tongue injuries.